-- Release the ON/OFF trigger switch to switch off the motor, but keep your hands in position. - Allow the blade to come to a complete stop. - Allow the cutting head has to rise to its upper position, with the lower blade guard completely deployed and covering the blade before removing yours hand(s). - Return the cutting head to the perpendicular position.
+- Release the ON/OFF trigger switch to switch off the motor, but keep your hands in position. - Allow the blade to come to a complete stop. - Allow the cutting head has to rise to its upper position, with the lower blade guard completely deployed and covering the blade before removing yours hand(s). - Return the cutting head to the perpendicular position. - Push in the 0° locking pin to secure the Cutting Head in the vertical position.

-COMPOUND CUTTING (Fig. 62)
+Compound cutting (Fig. 69)